 The government plays a substantial role in the Brazilian electricity sector.
-Until the 1990s, the state controlled the electricity sector almost completely.
+Until the 1990s, the government controlled the electricity sector almost completely.
 Brazil initiated an electricity sector privatization process in 1996 that led to the establishment of the National Electric Energy Agency (Aneel).
-However, when drier-than-average weather led to severe energy shortages in 2000 and 2001, the process stalled.
+However, when drier-than-average weather led to severe energy shortages in 2000 and 2001, the privatization process stalled.
 Although the electricity sector was privatized in the early 2000s, the bulk of Brazil's major generation assets remain under government control.
-Eletrobras, a state-owned holding company, constitutes the dominant player in the electricity market.
+Eletrobras, a state-owned holding company, is the dominant player in the electricity market.
 The government also owns almost the entire electricity transmission network.

 In 2004, the Brazilian government implemented a new model for the electricity sector.
-This hybrid approach to state involvement splits the sector into regulated and unregulated markets for different producers and consumers.
+This hybrid approach to government involvement splits the sector into regulated and unregulated markets for different producers and consumers.
 This approach allows for both public and private investment in new generation and distribution projects.
 Under the plan, however, Eletrobras was formally excluded from privatization efforts.

-- Data presented in the text are the most recent available as of October 1, 2013.
+- Data presented in the text are the most recent available as of December 29, 2014.

 - Data are EIA estimates unless otherwise noted.

 2Agência Nacional do Petróleo, Gás Natural e Biocombustíveis, "Oil, Natural Gas, and Biofuels Statistical Yearbook 2014" (2014).